bionicdl-sustech/DeepClawBenchmark/docs/Algorithms/Grasp Pose Detection (GPD).rst

 Then we **uniformly randomly simple** the grasp candidators in the point cloud.
 In each point p, we calculate a darboux frame (F(p)), and generate a pose with the closing plane of the hand is parallel to the cutting plane at p.

  | the simpling is implemented in the preprocessing as subsamples.
- |
- | the API of pose candidators generation is std::vector<Grasp> CandidatesGenerator::generateGraspCandidates(const CloudCamera& cloud_cam)
+ | the API of F(p) is LocalFrame* FrameEstimator::calculateFrame, implemented in src/gpd/candidate/local_frame.cpp
- |

 .. figure:: ./figure-GPD-F(p).PNG
   :scale: 30 %